 - Other specific public speaking and related techniques.

 Each participant will have ample opportunities to practice speaking and receive feedback in an open and creative environment.
-Practice presentations will be videotaped upon request for those who would like to have a record for later review.

 WHAT WILL YOU TAKE AWAY?